Ogawamachi Station (Saitama): Lines

+Ogawamachi Station is served by the Hachikō Line between Komagawa and Takasaki, and also by the Tōbu Tōjō Line from Ikebukuro in Tokyo.
+It is located 64.1 km from the Tōbu Tōjō Line Ikebukuro terminus.
+All services, (TJ Liner, Kawagoe Limited Express, Rapid Express, Rapid, Express, Semi Express, Local) stop at this station.
+During the daytime, the station is served by two Local trains per hour operating between Yorii and Shinrin-kōen.
+During weekends and holidays, three trains, including two F Liner trains, run via the Tokyo Metro Fukutoshin Line, Tōkyū Tōyoko Line, and Minatomirai Line to Motomachi-Chūkagai.

 Station layout

 The Tōbu side of the station consists of two island platforms serving four tracks.
 The JR East side of the station consists of one island platform serving two tracks, forming a passing loop on the single-track Hachikō Line.
 Two storage tracks lie between the Tobu and JR East platforms.

 The Tobu station has a season ticket sales office.

 Platforms

 History

 The Tōbu station opened on 5 November 1923, while what is now the JR station opened on 24 March 1934.

 From 17 March 2012, station numbering was introduced on the Tōbu Tōjō Line, with Ogawamachi Station becoming "TJ-33".